 Can early blight be reversed?

-The yellow leaves will not return to green.
+No, the yellow leaves will not return to green.
 Once a leaf is affected, there really isn’t hope for that leaf and even that stem.
-Cut it off as quickly as possible to stop the spread up the plant.
+Cut it off as quickly as possible to stop the spread of the disease.
 Most likely, your upper leaves — which receive the light anyway — are still healthy if you caught it early enough.

 Grow Ingredients for Fresh Salsa!